 You will also need the Adobe Reader, or a compatible program, for the PDF files.
 Most people have that (free) program installed already, but it can be downloaded here.

-- Read chapter 1 (Understanding Social Problems) in A Primer on Social Problems (PDF) and this article on Critical Realism (PDF).
+- Read chapter 1 (Understanding Social Problems) in A Primer on Social Problems (PDF) and this article on Critical Realism (PDF). (lecture on first part of chapter 1, on second part of chapter)

-- Read chapter I (Introduction to the Human Rights Perspective) in Eric Bonds’ book.
+- Read chapter I (Introduction to the Human Rights Perspective) in Eric Bonds’ book. (lecture 1)

 - Read chapter II (Rights to Wellbeing and Property in an Unequal Society) in Eric Bonds’ book.